SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 The :kbd:`output` section of the run description file contains a single key-value pair that provides the name of the file that defines the output files to be used by the XIOS server for the run.
-The path may be either absolute or relative.
+The path may be relative or absolute, and may contain :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.
 If relative a path is given,
 it is appended to the directory containing the run description file.